GFRIEND K-Pop Comeback 2017: Does ‘Fingertip’ M/V Teaser Reveal ‘Sexier Concept’ Despite What Source Music President Claims? [Opinion]

 Umji [Image by Source Music/GFriend’s Official Daum Cafe]

-I am guessing for more conservative K-pop fans, the aforementioned individual teaser images are considered “sexy” and with that in mind, South Korea is known for being quite conservative.
-Don’t get me wrong for I know the younger generations are far more liberal now than their elders, but they still have some conservative views they uphold including one’s presentation to the public eye.
+I am guessing for more conservative K-pop fans, the aforementioned individual teaser images are considered “sexy,” although South Korea is known for being quite conservative.
+Don’t get me wrong for I know the younger generations are far more liberal than their elders, but they still have some conservative views they uphold, including one’s presentation to the public eye.

-To be frank, I can see slivers of sexiness in GFriend’s upcoming comeback but I say that is fine.
+To be frank, I can see slivers of sexiness in GFriend’s upcoming comeback, but I say that is fine.
 Unlike EXID and Stellar, they are not abusing the concept to the point they are raunchy for shock factor.
-Instead, they emit a sexiness that comes with age and maturity as all the members are now over the age of 18.
+Instead, they emit a sexiness that comes with age and maturity, as all the members are now over the age of 18.

-Actually when I think about it, I would say GFriend is showing a bit of “fierceness” in their upcoming comeback.
-Let’s face it.
-The highschool concept they used was done three EPs or mini-albums in a row within the span of three years.
+Actually, when I think about it, I would say GFriend is showing a bit of “fierceness” in their upcoming comeback.
+Let’s face it: The high school concept they used was done three EPs or mini-albums in a row within the span of three years.
 In order to keep up with today’s demand in K-pop, they have to at least innovate.
-They did that with LOL but now they are doing it more with The Awakening as in a mature awakening.
-GFriend are no longer rookies and they can no longer sport the “cute schoolgirl” concept for too long as they do get older.
-I mean can you imagine a veteran K-pop girl group like S.E.S., in which all the members are in their late 30s, using a “cute highschool girl” concept with their comeback?
-No of course not.
+They did that with LOL, but now they are doing it more with The Awakening as in a mature awakening.
+GFriend are no longer rookies, and they can no longer sport the “cute schoolgirl” concept for too long as they do get older.
+I mean can you imagine a veteran K-pop girl group like S.E.S., in which all the members are in their late 30s, using a “cute high school girl” concept with their comeback?
+No, of course not.
 It just wouldn’t fit.

 As GFriend matures, such concepts can only go so far which ultimately means they’ll have to change up their style.
-Pertaining to The Awakening, GFriend isn’t exactly pursuing a “sexy concept” but they are showing a sexiness that is connected with maturity.
+Pertaining to The Awakening, GFriend isn’t exactly pursuing a “sexy concept,” but they are showing a sexiness that is connected with maturity.
 It is the same sexy maturity that was seen when other K-pop girl groups like Girls’ Generation, 4Minute, and just recently CLC showed in their respective K-pop careers.

 We will see just how much GFriend matured with their fourth EP or mini-album titled The Awakening featuring “Fingertip.”
 It will release on Monday, March 6.